 Moving Toward a Plant-Based Career

 As if international competitive skating weren’t enough, Duhamel has also been laying the groundwork for her plant-based career.
-From 2010-12 she studied Holistic Nutrition at the Canadian School of Natural Nutrition from 2010-12, which helped her become a healthier vegan.
+She studied Holistic Nutrition at the Canadian School of Natural Nutrition from 2010-12, which helped her become a healthier vegan.

 “I really enjoyed doing the program for Holistic Nutrition because I learned so much about different foods that I just would’ve never tried before.
 I started learning about what’s in the foods I’m eating.
 What type of nutritional density does it have?
 OK, I’m eating a bowl of quinoa, but what am I getting out of this?
 I’m making a smoothie, but what’s in it, what’s it going to give me?
 I always want to know what I’m getting out of the food I’m eating,” Duhamel said.